8 perfect picnic spots for any day of the week

 Milwaukee County has a pretty impressive selection of parks from which to choose.
-But, I've chosen eight ideal spots for outdoor feasts – from Shorewood to South Milwaukee – each with a source for picnic fodder mere blocks away.
-I'm sure there are plenty more, so feel free to share your finds using the Talkback feature below!
+But, I've selected a number of ideal spots for outdoor feasts – from Shorewood to South Milwaukee – each with a source for picnic fodder within a reasonable distance.

-You'll need 48 hours notice, but The Pasta Tree, 1503 N. Farwell, offers gourmet picnic baskets that are just perfect for an evening out.
-Just $18.95 per person will get you your choice of an appetizer, entrée, dessert and beverage, which can be pre-ordered at pastatreemilwaukee.com.
-You'll need to put down a $20 deposit for the basket itself, but it's refundable when you bring it back.
+You'll need 48 hours notice, but The Pasta Tree, 1503 N. Farwell Ave., offers gourmet picnic baskets that are perfect for an evening out.
+Just $21 per person will get you your choice of an appetizer, entrée, dessert and beverage, which can be pre-ordered at pastatreemilwaukee.com.
+You'll need to put down a $65 deposit for the basket itself, but it's refundable when you bring it back.
+Even more convenient, The Pasta Tree offers basket delivery through the Meal Mobile to just about anywhere in the city.
 So, grab your basket and head southeast to Juneau Park and enjoy the city-side oasis of trees and plants on a ravine overlooking Lake Michigan.
 Or order ahead for Thursday evening, and you'll have everything you need for Jazz in the Park in Cathedral Square.